-- Recent high school academic performance: A high school cumulative grade point average (GPA) of 2.6 or higher on a 4 point scale (80% or higher on a numeric scale), with a date of high school graduation 4 years or less prior to the date of admission.
+- Recent high school academic performance: A high school cumulative grade point average (GPA) of 2.6 or higher on a 4-point scale (80% or higher on a numeric scale).
 High school seniors who have not yet graduated may use cumulative GPA at the end of 7 high school semesters. - Prior postsecondary performance: An English Composition or writing-intensive general education course with a grade of C or higher, taken from a nationally or regionally accredited postsecondary institution, which suggests readiness level for reading and writing, and College Algebra with the same criteria, which suggests readiness level for mathematics.
 Developmental courses (generally noted as remedial or pre-college on a transcript and not calculated into a college GPA) do not qualify.
-Review and approval of previous college experience to be completed by office of the Registrar. - Recent standardized test scores: Test scores at or above the thresholds below on tests administered 4 years or less prior to the date of admission:
+Prospective students that have graduated from a previous diploma or degree program at the current campus will not be required to submit additional academic readiness.
+Review and approval of previous college experience to be completed by the Academic Department

+Recent standardized test scores:

+For All Students: Test scores at or above the thresholds below on tests administered within 4 years of the date of admission: